larygwil/fontypython/branches/layoutchange/htmldev/about.md

 Special thanks to:

 * Marie, my mom, who keeps me going.
 Thanks for supporting me and Fonty!
-* Howard, my late dad.
+* Howard, my late father.
 He brought computers and code into my world.
-  Died before Linux happened; before the Internet happened.
+  He died before Linux happened; before the Internet happened.
 He would have been amazed.

 Licence